45 Careers Using Science, Technology, Engineering, and Math

 - Chemist: By searching for and using new knowledge about chemicals, a chemist creates processes and develops products that improve the way we live.

-- Computer and Information Systems Manager: A computer and information systems manager, who may go under the title chief information officer, chief technology officer, IT director, or IT security officer, directs an organization's computer-related activities.
+- Computer and Information Systems Manager: A computer and information systems manager, who may go under the title of chief information officer, chief technology officer, IT director, or IT security officer, directs an organization's computer-related activities.

 - Computer Hardware Engineer: A computer hardware engineer oversees the manufacture and installation of the physical parts of computers and computer systems.